Raphhh/IKSchema/README.md

 #### `taxon`

-Taxonomic unit.
+Taxonomic entity.

 ##### Attributes

 ###### `type`

-Following the [nomenclature codes](https://en.wikipedia.org/wiki/Nomenclature_codes), a taxon has to be one of the following types:
+Following the [nomenclature codes](https://en.wikipedia.org/wiki/Nomenclature_codes), a `taxon` has to be one of the following types:

  - `species`
  - `genus`